 Photo by sannikov

-Printed and cursive Russian can look quite different at first, and there are countless stories of students who have learned the Russian alphabet (азбука, azbuka), mastered a bunch of vocabulary, and can read printed Cyrillic without difficulty, yet on visiting Russia, they find not only handwritten notes and letters, but also stylized signs and advertisements totally illegible.
+Printed and cursive Russian can look quite different at first, and there are countless stories of students who have learned the Russian alphabet (азбука, azbuka), mastered basic vocabulary, and can read printed Cyrillic without difficulty, yet on visiting Russia, they find not only handwritten notes and letters, but also stylized signs and advertisements totally illegible.

-In Russia, every pupil learns beautiful cursive in the very first grade, mostly through practice using what is commonly called прописи (propisi), workbook with examples of words in cursive and special lined pages for the children to write on their own.
+Penmanship is still highly valued in Russia, and every pupil learns beautiful cursive in the very first grade, mostly through practice using what is commonly called прописи (propisi)—a workbook with examples of words in cursive Cyrillic and special lined pages for the children to write on their own.

 You are free to distribute it wherever you want as long as the file remains intact and the work is properly credited.